gnunnelley/portfolio/_posts/2024-08-20-libfloor-forecast.md

     preserve_yaml: TRUE
 ---

-The following post details how an ARIMA model, with Fourier transformations, is fit to forecast the occupancy of a library floor dataset with hourly data.
+The following post details the application of an ARIMA model to forecast the occupancy of a library floor dataset with hourly increments.
 The code is written in R and is rendered from an rmarkdown.
 This is personal project combining a dataset from a prior project and methodology associated with a past course.

 ## Data Cleaning

 The data contains multiple floors of the library.
 I filtered the dataset down to the averages for the entirety of the library.
-The average_occupancy variable represents the average number of occupants hourly.
-The project focuses on a univariate analysis of the average occupants relative to time for the entire library.
+The *average_occupancy* variable represents the average number of occupants hourly.
+The project focuses on a univariate analysis of the average occupants for the entire library.
 More information and exploratory analysis on the dataset can be found [here](https://dailynexus.com/2023-11-03/the-best-time-to-hit-the-books-exploring-occupancy-trends-in-the-ucsb-library/).
 There are gaps of time in the dataset, most of them occuring in September 2022.
 Later on, I use the ts_tibble to handle these gaps.

 ``` r
 floor = read_csv('libFloor.csv', show_col_types = FALSE)